Ultimate Guide: How to Clean Granite Stone the Right Way

 - Acidic Cleaners: NEVER use vinegar, lemon juice, ammonia, Windex, bleach, or any bathroom cleaners containing acids (e.g., toilet bowl cleaners, rust removers).
 These will etch the polished surface of your granite, leaving dull, unsightly marks that are difficult and expensive to repair.

-- Abrasive Cleaners: Avoid scouring powders, steel wool pads (unless 0000 grade for specific tough spots), or scrub brushes with stiff bristles.
+- Abrasive Cleaners: In addition, Avoid scouring powders, steel wool pads (unless 0000 grade for specific tough spots), or scrub brushes with stiff bristles.
 These can scratch and dull the surface.

 - General Purpose Cleaners (unless specified "safe for natural stone"): Many all-purpose cleaners contain ingredients that are too harsh for granite.
 Stick to pH-neutral formulations.